-As stated previously, this action and service was partially implemented at mostly the site level.
+As stated previously, this action and service was partially implemented at the District level.
 The District is partnering with the Westside Parent Connection to establish a parent university that would host academic and social events throughout the school year as well as have a strong social media presence.